Stef-00012/Zipline-Android-App/README.md

 - Manage Users (requires an admin account)
 - Manage Server Settings (requires a admin or superadmin account)

+> [!NOTE]
+> If you add a widget but it appears empty or has null values, set the app battery usage to "Unrestricted" and re-add them.<br />
+This should fix it.

 # Download

 The app is available on the following platforms: